 1. Camping in Antarctica

 If you retiring to the warmth and comfort of your cabin isn't adventurous enough, then why not swap it for a night camping ashore.
-Hurtigruten, Aurora Expeditions, Quark Expeditions and Oceanwide Expeditions all provide thermal sleeping bags and tents so that you can join the select group of people who have camped out under the Antarctic night sky, listening out for the sounds of wildlife carrying on their busy schedule around you.
+Hurtigruten, AE Expeditions (part of Aurora Expeditions) and Quark Expeditions all provide thermal sleeping bags and tents so that you can join the select group of people who have camped out under the Antarctic night sky, listening out for the sounds of wildlife carrying on their busy schedule around you.
 Not sure about being spending the night on land?
 On board Hurtigruten you can spend the night, or some of it at least, on deck.
 The crew will supply a nice warm sleeping bag and comfortable sunbed, and hot chocolate is available all night long.
 As an incentive to stay the full night, fresh pastries and coffee are served at 6am - you'll need them!

 2. Sea kayaking in Antarctica

 With just the gentle sound of paddles breaking the water, sea kayaking is an incredibly tranquil way to discover Antarctica.
 Kayaking is available with a number of operators, including Silversea, Seabourn, Lindblad Expeditions, Quark Expeditions, Hurtigruten and AE Expeditions.
 Excursions take place in small groups (4-20 people), usually in tandem kayaks with a support zodiac available, as you weave through ice floes and search for wildlife swimming in the clear polar waters.